lambdastack/lambdastack/docs/design-docs/cli/cli-ux.md

 #### component init
 ```
-> lscli components rabbitmq init
+> lambdastack components rabbitmq init
 [...]
 RabbitMQ config was added to your local configuration.
-Please type “lscli apply” to apply changes.
+Please type “lambdastack apply” to apply changes.
 ```
-Component configuration files were generated in .lscli directory.
+Component configuration files were generated in .lambdastack directory.
 Changes are still not applied.

 #### apply
 ```
-> lscli apply
+> lambdastack apply
 [...]
 ---
 Environment “test2” was updated!
-Plese type “lscli status” to see status or “lscli components” to list components.
-To login to kubernetes cluster as root please type “lscli components kubernetes login”.
+Plese type “lambdastack status” to see status or “lambdastack components” to list components.
+To login to kubernetes cluster as root please type “lambdastack components kubernetes login”.
-Command “lscli status” will synchronize every time now, so no need to run “lscli status update”
+Command “lambdastack status” will synchronize every time now, so no need to run “lambdastack status update”
 ```

 ## Daemon

 We should also consider scenario with web browser management tool.
 It might look like:
 ```
-> lscli web
+> lambdastack web
 open http://127.0.0.1:8080 to play with environments configuration.
 Type Ctrl-C to finish ...
 [...]
 ```